mathworks-ref-arch/matlab-production-server-on-azure/releases/R2020b-test/README.md

 # Deployment Steps

 ## Step 1.
-Launch the Template
+Launch Template
 Click the **Deploy to Azure** button to deploy resources on
     Azure.
 This will open the Azure Portal in your web browser.

  <a  href ="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmathworks-ref-arch%2Fmatlab-production-server-on-azure%2Fmaster%2Freleases%2FR2020a%2Ftemplates%2Fazuredeploy20a.json"  target ="_blank" >  <img  src ="http://azuredeploy.net/deploybutton.png" />  </a>

-> MATLAB Release: R2020a
+> MATLAB Release: R2020b